 Finally, the information a business includes in Google My Business — the search engine’s platform for managing local business listings — plays a huge part in its rankings.

 The above is just the tip of the iceberg.
-But they are the ones to get right first if you want your business to rank well in local search.
+But they are the ones to get right first if you want your business to rank well.

 Write something about yourself.
 No need to be fancy, just an overview.